pw32x/Downland_RE/README.md

 ## CONTACT

-Send questions, comments, & bugs about Downland_C to pw32x at jump@puffweet.com
+Send questions, comments, & bugs about Downland_RE to pw32x at jump@puffweet.com